-Try to speak to someone at the airport or airline immediately.
+First, try to speak to someone at the airport or airline immediately.
 They might be able to sort out your problem straight away.
-If they are unable to help you or you are still not happy, try to find out who is responsible for what went wrong.
-(It may not be the airline at fault.)

-Make a note of the names of people you speak to, dates, times and any other relevant information.
+Note down the names of people you speak to, as well as the dates, times and any other relevant information.

 Remember to keep copies of all correspondence.

-Both the Association of Independent Tour Operators (AITO) and the Association of British Travel Agents (ABTA) can offer an independent dispute settlement service in which a third party attempts to mediate quickly in difficult disputes.
+Both can offer an independent dispute settlement service in which a third party tries to mediate quickly in difficult disputes.

-For more information on consumer and trade organisations, see our '' section.
+For more information on consumer and trade organisations, see.